 Vehicle Searches Under the Fourth Amendment

-The Fourth Amendment protects all American citizens from unlawful search and seizures.
+The Fourth Amendment protects all American citizens from unlawful search and seizure.
 Before law enforcement searches any property, they must obtain a search warrant to do so.
 That protection applies to vehicles as well, but drivers may have fewer rights when an officer wants to search their vehicle.
 The law recognizes that drivers could easily leave the scene if the police officer had to obtain a warrant before searching the vehicle.
 As such, police officers must only have probable cause to search a vehicle during a traffic stop, and they do not need to obtain a warrant.

 Florida law largely mirrors the Fourth Amendment and requires police officers to have probable cause before searching a vehicle during a roadside stop.
 Regardless of the situation, it is critical that you know what to do during a traffic stop so you can protect your rights.